SageAxcess/installer-osx/InstallBuilder/README.md

 “Program Arguments” field, outlined with the red rectangle, needs to be edited.
 The following string in it needs to be changed:
 :
-/C powershell -command "& {&'Add-AppxPackage' '${installdir}\aegis.appx'}"
+/install "${installdir}\MyKey.cer" "${installdir}\AEGISAgentSigned.appx"

-Change aegis.appx substring to the name of Edge extension download previously.
+Change AEGISAgentSigned.appx substring to the name of Edge extension download previously.

-The example of such string for adblock
-/C powershell -command "& {&'Add-AppxPackage' '${installdir}\EyeoGmbH.AdblockPlus_0.9.9.0_neutral__d55gg7py3s0m0.Appx'}"

 Click “OK” once done.

 6) To build the installer, click on the “Build” button as shown on the screenshot